 Bread Machine Yeast or Pizza Yeast is essentially Instant Yeast, just with some slight additives to best suit the use (bread machine or pizza making).
 While best use for its intended purpose, it will perform similarly to Instant Yeast.
 Long and slow or cold-proofed doughs might perform less well with Bread Machine Yeast as opposed to Instant Yeast.

 Bread Machine Yeast is, of course, intended to be added directly to dry ingredients, which is how bread machines work.
 Bread Machine Yeast also keeps well.

-Rapid Rise Yeast might seem like a great choice for it’s time-saving qualities, but, when it comes to yeast baking, time = flavour, so while you shorten the rising time, you may sacrifice a bit in terms of depth of flavour.
+Quick Rise Yeast might seem like a great choice for it’s time-saving qualities, but, when it comes to yeast baking, time = flavour, so while you shorten the rising time, you may sacrifice a bit in terms of depth of flavour.
 Typical yeast breads, in particular, benefit from the traditional two-rises for best flavour.
-Rapid rise yeast is best suited for sweet rolls (like my Chelsea Buns) or quick dinner rolls etc.
+Rapid rise yeast is best suited for sweet rolls or quick dinner rolls etc.